EBay Enterprise: Founding and growth

-Founded by Michael G. Rubin in 1995 as Global Sports Incorporated, the company focused on selling sporting goods and supplies.
+Founded by Michael Rubin in 1995 as Global Sports Incorporated, the company focused on selling sporting goods and supplies.
 In 1999, it branched out into clothing and a variety of other categories and changed its name to GSI Commerce in 2002.
 Toys "R" Us, one of GSI's largest e-commerce partners, chose GSI after suing Amazon.com for breach of its exclusivity contract.
 In October 2000, GSI acquired Fogdog.com, an online sporting goods store.
 In August 2007, GSI acquired Accretive Commerce, a company with a similar business model, for $97.5 million.
 In 2008, it was announced that Innotrac, a similar e-commerce company with fulfillment centers located throughout the United States, would be acquired, however, the deal was canceled in January 2009.
 The company acquired e-Dialog in 2008; as well as Retail Convergence, operators of Rue La La and Smartbargains.com, in 2009.

 In September 2008, GSI and Timberland reached a settlement of up to $7,000,000 with a class of cell phone subscribers who alleged that they received unsolicited SMS text messages advertising for Timberland.
 Both Timberland and GSI denied any wrongful conduct and stated that a completely separate and independent company was responsible for securing the consents of the class members to receive the text messages.
 The settlement was significant as it was the first nationwide settlement for unsolicited text messages under the Telephone Consumer Protection Act.

 On November 9, 2009, the company re-branded its marketing-services division, GSI Interactive, as True Action.

 On March 21, 2010, the company and its former CEO, Michael Rubin, were featured on the CBS television series Undercover Boss.

 On April 21, 2010, e-Dialog, a GSI Commerce Marketing Services division, announced the acquisition of M3 Mobile Marketing, a Philadelphia-based company which offers a full-service mobile marketing model.

-On May 3, 2010, e-Dialog, a GSI Commerce Marketing Services division, announced the acquisition of MBS, a database marketing solutions provider, from World Marketing Inc.
+On May 3, 2010, e-Dialog announced the acquisition of MBS, a database marketing solutions provider, from World Marketing Inc.